SKANEATELES FESTIVAL

 Bridget is a Casting Director for Matchbook Company, a company that specializes in casting talent for digital, and print advertising.
 Their clients include beauty, apparel and editorial brands.

-In the Summer of 2019, Bridget, her husband, Dan, and their three young children, Eleanor, Timothy, and Alexander relocated to Skaneateles from Jersey City, NJ.
-Bridget is a native of Geneva, NY.
-In addition to spending time with her family/friends she coaches her
+Bridget, her husband, Dan, and their three young children, Eleanor, Timothy, and Alexander live in Skaneateles.
+In addition to spending time with her family and friends she coaches her daughter in soccer and is an avid runner who enjoys running races.

 Advisory Board Members